cvwjensen/springbootcourse/persistence/persistence/README-03-property-expressions.md

 - Make a new method on courseRepository that is named after Points between, a Student and a Teacher.
 - Also add a Pagable to the method signatures argument list.
-- Make a test for finding all courses with points between 5 and 12 that is attended by Anna, and tought by Smith.
+- Make a test for finding all courses with points between 5 and 12 that is attended by Anna, and taught by Smith.
 The result should be paginated with page size 1 and sorted ascending by subject.

 **Tip:**